Josh Norman, the NFL's Last True Warrior, Is Ready to Let 'All Hell Break Loose'

 Josh Norman is an unabashed "adrenaline junkie."
 During the season, he gets his fix at least 16 times.
 But when the season's over?
 He rides horses.
 He jet skis.
 He sky dives.
 He rips through narrow four-wheelin' trails back in Greenwood, South Carolina, on his Polaris at speeds up to 40-45 mph.

-So when Norman says aloud that he's considering running with the bulls in Barcelona this summer, part of you believes him.
+So when Norman says aloud that he's considering running with the bulls when he travels to Barcelona this summer, part of you believes him.
 If a man can outrun a bull, no receiver stands a chance.

 Which is why no wide receiver in the NFL is his greatest threat.
 No, that'd be the league itself.
 Norman thrives in that split-second before the ball arrives—mind slowing down, body ready to pounce like that tiger—so what happens when the commissioner compromises that split-second?
 Roger Goodell's rules, limits on individual expression, fines, suspensions and more fines make Norman's blood boil.